Creative Direction: Making a Makerspace

 Physical space and workflow limitations.
 Soon we had more equipment and students using the space than capacity could hold.

 Idea-influx.
-This seems like a good thing.
-It was a good thing, but at times it was overwhelming and we found ourselves needing to have some sort of system for dumping, sorting, and implementing ideas.
+This seems like a good thing, but at times it was overwhelming and we found ourselves needing to have some sort of system for dumping, sorting, and implementing ideas.

 Keeping the space organized and tidy.